Do the Denver Nuggets have a Nikola Jokic problem?

 In the month of November, the Denver Nuggets peeled off 10 wins in their first 11 games.
 Included in that stretch were victories over the Miami Heat, Philadelphia 76ers, Houston Rockets and Boston Celtics, thus seeing them triumph over a tough stretch of their schedule.

-Back-to-back losses against the Sacramento Kings and Los Angeles Lakers followed this streak before an easy road win over the New York Knicks on Thursday night, yet as a total body of work, the Nuggets, with their 14-5 record and the provisional second seed in the tough Western Conference behind only the Lakers, is a pretty good start to a season in which they hope to prove legitimate title aspirations.
+An easy road win over the New York Knicks was sandwiched in between losses to the Sacramento Kings and Los Angeles Lakers and in Boston against the Celtics, yet as a total body of work, the Nuggets, with their 14-6 record and the provisional third seed in the tough Western Conference behind only the Lakers and the Dallas Mavericks, is a pretty good start to a season in which they hope to prove legitimate title aspirations.

-Defense wins championships, they say, and after ranking 10th in this category last season, the Nuggets are currently all the way up to first so far this year.
+Defense wins championships, they say, and after ranking 10th in this category last season, the Nuggets are currently all the way up to second so far this year, behind only the rampant Milwaukee Bucks.
 Considering the aforementioned difficult schedule they have played, this is a very impressive achievement that forms the backbone of that legitimacy.
 This will not be a piece about the Nuggets' struggles to stay competitive; they are very good.

 It is however unavoidable at this stage to comment on this team without highlighting their offensive struggles, and the start of Nikola Jokic in particular.

 The success of one behooves the other.
-While the Nuggets are ranked only 18th offensively following their victory in Madison Square Garden - a below-average mark that could undercut their defense if not remedied - the nightly triple-double man of last season previously thought to have MVP credentials is only averaging 15.6 points on 45.8 per cent shooting on the season.
+While the Nuggets are ranked only 20th offensively - a below-average mark that could undercut their defense if not remedied - the nightly triple-double man of last season, previously thought to have MVP credentials, is only averaging 15.7 points on 46.4 per cent shooting on the season.

-Given that he is also barely getting to the free throw line, Jokic is only shooting a true shooting percentage of .520%.
-For comparison's sake, even Jeff Green is at .523%.
+Given that he is also barely getting to the free throw line, Jokic is only shooting a true shooting percentage of .525%..

 The positive spin on Jokic's early-season struggles is to point out that his numbers are always lower in November.
 As a point of comparison, there was a four-game stretch to begin last November in which Jokic recorded four, seven, eight and four points only, while also committing 15 turnovers in that time.